visit-dav/visit/src/doc/building_visit/Advanced_Usage.rst

 Building on a system without internet access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you want to build visit on a system without internet access, you can use ``build_visit`` to download the third-party libraries and source code to a system that has internet access and then move those files to your machine without access.
+When you want to build visit on a system without internet access, you can use ``build_visit`` to download the third party libraries and source code to a system that has internet access and then move those files to your machine without access.
 The following example downloads the optional libraries, mpich and osmesa.

 .. code:: bash